Cross-Modality Neuroimage Synthesis: A Survey: Methods

 \subsubsection{Ultrasound to MRI}

 Ultrasound (US) is the most common method to detect abnormalities in the fetal brain and growth restriction.
-However, the quality of ultrasound is easily affected by acoustic windows and occlusions, which mainly come from fetal brain skull.
+However, the quality of ultrasound is easily affected by acoustic windows and occlusions, which mainly come from the fetal brain skull.
 MRI is unaffected by this case and is able to provide more complete spatial details for full anatomy.
-One major drawback is that the paired data for ultrasound and MRI is extremely difficult to collect.
-Jiao~\textit{et al.}~\cite{Jiao2020SelfSupervisedUT} employ the self-supervised methods to synthesize MRI from ultrasound images, as shown in Fig.~\ref{fig:synthesis_range}(d).
+One major drawback is that the paired data for ultrasound and MRI is tough to collect.
+Jiao~\textit{et al.}~\cite{Jiao2020SelfSupervisedUT} employ self-supervised methods to synthesize MRI from ultrasound images, as shown in Fig.~\ref{fig:synthesis_range}(d).
 In Fig.~\ref{fig:us_pet_arch1}, the ultrasound neuroimage and the MRI neuroimage are fed into the modality-specific feature encoder.
-And all features are aligned in one common feature space.
-The appearance and the edge feature of MRI and Ultrasound are used to constrain the reconstruction process.
+All features are aligned in one common feature space.
+The appearance and edge features of MRI and ultrasound are used to constrain the reconstruction process.